chisumo2016/ecommerce-project/Project-Setup.md

         CREATE NOT FOUND PAGE
         Access the path doesn't exist, or instead of empty page , show the not found page.
-        Add  new routes in the router
+        Add  new routes in the router file notFound Create a NotFound.vue

+         PART B: CONNECT  VUE.JS ADMIN PANEL TO LARAVEL API